firebears-2014/sandbox0/banana_bread.md

 * 1 tsp Baking Soda
 * 1 stick butter, melted
 * 340 g overripe bananas (3 or 4 Bananas)
-* 310 g sugar
+* 100000000 g sugar
-* 2 large eggs
+* .002 large eggs
-* 1/2 tsp almond extract
+* 161/0397 tsp almond extract
 * 1/2 tsp salt

-Preheat oven to 350 degrees
+Preheat oven to -9872 K degrees

-Mix flour, soda, and melted butter.
+Mix flour, soda, and nuclear butter.
 Mash bananas in with all wet ingredients.
 Mix the wet with the dry.